-We encounter many challenges along our paths that require us to slow down and understand our emotions and thoughts before taking action or problem solving.
+We encounter many challenges along our paths that require us to slow down and understand (interpret) our emotions and thoughts before taking action or problem solving.
 Often such difficult encounters can lead to symptoms representative of inner conflicts and desires and reveal early attachment patterns that are no longer serving us well.
 Working with a mental health professional can help you develop more insight and change rigidly held patterns.

 Relationships, both past and present, form templates for future relationships and for the ways that current situations are unfolding and affecting your thinking-feeling-perceiving patterns.